aisham5878/meta-lobbying-and-other-findings/README.md

 - [Anomaly Report](output/reports/anomaly_report.md)
 - [Consolidated Findings](output/reports/consolidated_findings.md)

+## Methodology and Tools

+This investigation was conducted by a human researcher who directed all research decisions, selected sources, evaluated findings, and wrote the public-facing posts.
+Claude Code (Anthropic's CLI tool, running Claude Opus) was used as a research assistant for:

+- Bulk data processing: parsing 4,433 IRS Schedule I grant records, 59,736 DAF recipients, 132MB of Colorado TRACER campaign finance data, and IRS Business Master File extracts covering all US tax-exempt organizations
+- Cross-referencing findings across 24 analysis files and identifying patterns that span multiple research threads
+- Drafting intermediate working documents and structured data summaries
+- Web searches against public databases (OpenSecrets, ProPublica, state lobbying portals, WHOIS/DNS, Wayback Machine)

+Claude Code did not independently choose what to investigate, decide what constitutes a finding, or determine what to publish.
+Every factual claim in this repository cites a primary source (IRS filing, Senate disclosure, state database, legislative record, or published reporting) that can be independently verified.
+The tool does not change whether Meta's LD-2 filing lists H.R.
+3149, whether DCA has an EIN, or whether Stefanski admitted tech funding under oath.
+The records exist or they don't.

+If you want to verify any finding, the source URLs and database identifiers are provided throughout.
+Start with the primary records, not with this repository.

 ## License

 This is an OSINT research product.
 All findings are based on public records.
 Source data is cited throughout.